-30-60-90-day plans do take some work to research and put together, but the investment in time and effort will pay off big for you in terms of money and job offers.
-This plan is going to help you have a wildly successful job interview.
+These plans do take some work to research and put together, but the investment in time and effort will pay off big for you in terms of money and job offers.
+It will help you have a wildly successful job interview.
 So, now what?

 How do you write a 30-60-90-Day Plan?

-1. The first 30 days of your plan is usually focused on training–learning the company systems, products, services, software, vendors, and/or customers.
-So, most of the items in your 30-day plan should be along the lines of attending training, mastering product knowledge, learning specific corporate systems, traveling to learn your territory (if you’re in sales), meeting other members of the team, or reviewing accounts.
-This part of the plan is all about getting your feet wet.
-Not every boss has a lot of time to train you.
-If you can show how you can get up to speed on your own, they love it.
+The first 30 days of your plan should usually be focused on training–learning the company systems, procedures, people, products, services, software, vendors, and/or customers.
+So, most of the items in your 30-day plan should be along the lines of attending training, mastering product knowledge, learning specific corporate systems, traveling to learn your territory (if you’re in sales), meeting other members of the team, or reviewing accounts--all the things you'd need to do to get your bearings and get started.
+Not every boss has a lot of time to train you, so if you can show how you can get up to speed on your own, they love it.
 No hand-holding necessary for you.

-2. The next 30 days (60-day) are focused on more field or independent time, less training, more customer introductions, more vendor introductions, reviews of customer satisfaction….just getting deeper into things.
+The next 30 days are focused on more field or independent time, more involvement in issues, more customer or vendor introductions, reviews of customer satisfaction, reviews of procedures....just getting deeper into things.
 More details, more responsibility.
-A big point here in this 60-day section is getting feedback from your manager to see how you’re doing.
+A big point here in this 60-day section is getting feedback from your manager to see how you're doing.
 Put this in your plan.

-This 90-day section is going to highlight what you are bringing to this party.
-What are you going to do for them?
-By the time you get here, your hiring manager is going to be picturing you in the job…and already thinking about hiring you.
+This 90-day section really highlights what you're bringing to this party.
+What can you do for them?
+By the time you get to this point, your hiring manager will be picturing you in the job...and already thinking about hiring you.

 What if you get it wrong?

-Worry over making a mistake with your plan is a big reason most job seekers don’t create these plans.
+Worry over making a mistake is a big reason many job seekers are afraid to bring a plan.
 But the point of the 90-day plan is not to get it perfect.
-The point is to have it as a high-level conversational piece in your interview.
-You’re supposed to discuss it with the hiring manager.
+The point is to use it as a high-level conversational piece in your interview.
+You're supposed to discuss it with the hiring manager.
 What did you get right?
 What did you get wrong?
 What input does he or she have for you?
 The conversation alone will elevate you in the eyes of that hiring manager.

-The fact that you went to the trouble of creating a plan at all is going to show that you are energetic, determined, and enthusiastic about the job.
-You’re a hard worker who thinks critically about tasks and can prioritize and set goals.
-All those qualities are difficult to show on a resume, but they become very loud and clear when you bring out your 30-60-90-day plan in the interview.
+The fact that you went to the trouble of creating a plan at all shows that you're energetic, determined, and enthusiastic about the job.
+You're a hard worker who thinks critically about tasks and can prioritize and set goals.
+All those qualities are difficult to show on a resume, but they come through loud and clear when you bring out your 30-60-90-day plan in the interview.

-If you want some peace of mind about your plan, I have a tool that makes it easy and worry-free for you.
+I have a tool that makes creating a plan easy and worry-free for you.
 It has a template, samples, and coaching from me about how to write and talk about your plan in the interview:

 30-60-90-Day Action Plan for any white collar job